-Personal data should only be included within documents accessible to the public to the extent that the data itself is a fact used by a judge to reach a judicial decision.
+41 K.S.
+Puttuswamy v.
+Union of India, Writ Petition (Civil) No. 494 of 2012, Supreme Court of India, Justice D.Y.
+Chandrachud for himself and Justice Jagdish Chandra Kehar, Justice R.K.
+Agrawal and Justice S. Abdul Nazeer DAKSH.
+2021.
+Paper I: Balancing Open Courts with the Right to Privacy - The Indian Perspective Personal data should only be included within documents accessible to the public to the extent that the data itself is a fact used by a judge to reach a judicial decision.
 For example, the address of a victim of a crime may not in itself be relevant to their decision in a particular case, but the fact that the accused knew this address or lived in the same street may be relevant.
 In this example, there would be no reason to include the address itself in the publicly accessible documents associated with proceedings, such as orders and judgments.
 This principle cannot be translated directly into policy, but could be factored into privacy-related training that is given to judges and court staff.

 Given the fact that the identity of litigants is an integral part of judicial records, identifiability within a public document itself, should not be used as the main criterion for restriction on grounds of privacy.
 Privacy-based restrictions of access to information in court records should be based on the probability of a piece of information being used to cause undue harm to the data principal, and the nature and magnitude of that harm.
 If information system design can ensure that un-redacted judgments and orders can only be accessed on a case-by-case basis, this information should therefore not be redacted from the public record unless it meets the sensitivity criteria, or pertains to sensitive subject matter.
-These criteria are discussed below.
+The presence of personal identifiers in publicly accessible bulk records, however, is qualitatively different given the heightened potential for harm.
+If court records are made machine readable and accessible via API, markup language should be used to tag the personal identifiers contained within such records such that they can be automatically redacted, before being made available to the public.